rayraurray/The-Vault/Software A&D/SAD Week 5.md

 First of all Object Oriented Design is not Object Oriented Programming.
 # Preliminaries
 ## Decomposition
--Decomposition is a process that helps to manage the complexity of the system
+Decomposition is a process that helps to manage the complexity of the system
 1. Starts with a high-level view of the system.
 2. Low-level details of the features of the system are created based on high-level
 3. Stop when we are satisfied with the level of detail.